Ski Instructor Academy are excited to bring you the Banff Ski and Snowboard Internship at Lake Louise.

 You must be a minimum of 18 years old to join any of our courses or internships which rely on a working holiday visa or work permit.

-Although SIA courses are amongst the largest in the World, we manage to maintain very intimate training groups of between 4 and 8, but with no more than 8:1 students per trainer in Austria, Argentina and France and 10:1 in Canada.
+Although SIA courses are amongst the largest in the World, we generally manage to maintain very intimate training groups of between 4:1 and 8:1, but with absolutely no more than 10:1 students per trainer in Austria, Argentina, Canada, France and NZ.
 This allows us to match similar ability levels per group and means no student should ever feel as if they are falling behind, or being held back because of the group they are in.

 We have various options for accommodation on our courses, all of which are very comfortable.
 We use a combination of shared apartments, houses and chalets.
 There are options to to include a single room, half board meals or both! (subject to availability and supplement).
 See our Accommodation page for more details on your options.